 If you are looking for a rewarding trail, then you will enjoy Waimano Falls and Pools.
 This hiking trail was both challenging and satisfying.
 The trailhead is located near or in the neighborhood of Pacific Palisades.
 Parking is limited, so you may wish to start this trail early.
 The trail begins with a smooth wide pathway of red dirt and rocks with plants lining the path.
 On misty rainy days, be prepared to walk through muddy routes.

-As you continue further on the trail, it can become muddy and slippery depending if you hike this one on a misty or rainy day.
+When you are hiking in Hawaii, it is important to check the weather.
+It’s a good idea to be prepared to go wet or muddy hiking.
+As you continue further on the Waimano Falls Trail, it can become muddy and slippery, depending if it’s a misty or rainy day.
 You’ll have to keep an eye out where you walk and step because there are large tree roots everywhere and the elevation can create a slightly dangerous trail.

 Going downhill may be easy and you can use the tree roots for stepping, but coming back up can get you huffing and puffing.
 This part of the trail is known as ‘Cardiac Hill’.